AndreiShenets/code-styles/README.md

 ﻿# Code style holy wars

+**NOTE: Further version if any can be found [here](https://github.com/AndreiShenets/AndreiShenets/blob/main/code-style-holy-wars/README.md)**

 ## A bit of context.
 Why?

 "*I have been keen on forcing code styles since time short after I started writing code using Delphi language.
 The reason is quite simple - undoubtedly styled code much more readable and easy to understand.*"